Home

 Adelognatha, Subfamily Entiminae - Broad-nosed Weevils

 Entiminae commonly referred to as the Adelognatha.
 Adults of this subfamily are characterized by having a relatively short and stout rostrum, boarder at the tip.
 They are from moderate to large size.
-The larvae usually live in soil and feed on root.
+The larvae usually live in soil and feed on root of host plants.

 Early summer females lay eggs on leaves.
 The grubs hatch and crawl down the trunk to the roots, where they commence to feed.
 The grubs pupate during late winter in soil.
 Adults come out during early summer.
 They crawl up the tree and feed on young leaves.
 They find mates and start a new life cycle.